markofsuccess/milestone-project/README.md

 *	Mobile responsive was not working at first when viewing in ‘inspect’ and on the different devices.
 *	I noticed the video element not being responsive to desktop and mobile devices, I changed video element to iframe element which my mentor recommended to also make the video load faster on browsers.
+*   Footer was not at bottom at some pages and on different devices so used main element to wrap main content in and set min-height in ccs to fix it.

 ## Deployment